lynnaloo/xtuple-vagrant/demo/source/README.md

 - Vagrant will automatically run a shell script to install git and the xTuple appliction

-Connect to the virtual machine via ssh:
+Connect to the virtual machine via ssh*:

     vagrant ssh

+- Windows users will need to install [Git for Windows](http://msysgit.github.io/), or another ssh program in order to use this command

 - The xTuple source code is synced to the folder `~/source`